Stirling-Tools/Stirling-Tools.github.io/docs/Functionality/Mobile-Scanner.md

 ## Using Mobile Scanner in the desktop app

-Mobile Scanner also works in the Stirling PDF desktop app with the bundled local backend.
-A few things differ from the web/server setup:
+Mobile Scanner also works in the Stirling PDF desktop app.
+A couple of things are worth knowing:

-- Your phone and the desktop must be on the **same local network (LAN)**.
+- Your phone and the desktop must be on the **same local network (Wi-Fi)**.
-- The QR code encodes the **desktop's LAN IP address** so the phone can reach it directly.
+- The QR code points to your desktop's address on that network, so your phone connects straight to it.
+Nothing leaves your local network.
-- The desktop serves its own self-contained upload page (enabled by `STIRLING_PDF_TAURI_MODE`) instead of the normal web `/mobile-scanner` route, since a phone can't load the app's bundled webview UI.
+- The desktop upload page is a simple capture-and-send page.
+It does **not** do the automatic page edge detection and auto-cropping that the browser-based Mobile Scanner offers, so line up and crop your photos before uploading.

 ## Privacy & Security